Despite how it may seem, I really do enjoy the holidays. I enjoy the community giving aspect of the holiday season, though I am not religious myself.

 This website is my business.
 I love what I do – but when I start to compare myself to others it leads nowhere good.

 The holidays are hard enough without feeling like you are an epic failure at life.

 On the second day of Christmas ADHD gave to me….

 2 Lost Winter Gloves

 Am I the only one that has to buy new winter accessories every year because I misplace everything?
-This is an ongoing problem in my house – storing and then finding out of season clothing and accessories.

 On the Third day of Christmas ADHD gave to me….